-Revenue from export sales as a percentage of total revenue was 80% for the first quarter of fiscal 2007 and 76% for the first quarter of fiscal 2006.
-Export revenue as a percentage of overall revenue increased due to relatively more favorable business conditions in Asia and a continuing trend towards outsourcing of manufacturing by North American customers.
+Export revenue as a percentage of total revenue was 79% and 80% for the second quarter and first six months of fiscal 2007, respectively, compared to 78% and 77% for the second quarter and first six months of 2006, respectively.
+Export revenue as a percentage of overall revenue increased due to relatively more favorable business conditions in Asia and a continuing trend towards outsourcing of manufacturing by United States and European customers.